ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 ## Neurological
 - asking first whether the symptoms result from SLE or another condition (such as infection in immunosuppressed individuals or side effects of therapies)
 - If symptoms are related to SLE, it should be determined whether they are caused by a diffuse process (requiring immunosuppression) or vascular occlusive disease (requiring anticoagulation)
-- M/c is cognitive dysfunction
+- M/c is cognitive dysfunction -- memory and reasoning defects
+- headache common
+	- excruciating in flares
+	- mild like migraine or tension headache
+- Seizure
+	- any type
+	- anti-seizure and immunosuppression both needed
+- Psychosis
+	- maybe dominant manifestation
+	- differentiate from steroid psychosis
+		- first few weeks
+		- >40mg daily doses